waikereru/waikereru.github.io/_posts/2026-05-18-wild-lab-costumes-restored.md

 Heartfelt thanks to Susan Holmes, former winner at WOW, and her family for meticulously restoring two of the Wild Lab's favourite costumes - Mayfly/Piriwai and Stinky the Stoat.

-Thanks so much to Dame Bronwyn Holdsworth for making the contact; and Jennie Harre Hindmarsh for getting this to happen.
+Thanks so much to Dame Bronwen Holdsworth for making the contact; and Jennie Harre Hindmarsh for getting this to happen.

 Their generous support for the Wild Lab Tiaki Taiao and the 1000 local children who attend its workshops every year is heart-warming.